-The idea was intriguing to them both, so they began to research varieties of willow to grow for basketry and where they could learn how to weave.
+The idea was intriguing to them both, so they began to research varieties of willow to grow for basketry and looked for places where they could learn how to weave.
 Their first basketry teacher was Lene Rasmussen, a Danish weaver living in Ontario.
 In 2014 they travelled to England and Wales where they took private classes with Mel Bastier and Eddie Glew, two well known basket weavers in the UK.
 Since then they have also taken workshops with Ane Lyngsgaard, Anne Mette Hjornholm, and Steen Madsen, worked with the extraordinary artist Patrick Dougherty for three days on an incredible willow structure in Montreal at the Jardin Botanique and held 6 days of workshops with Welsh basket maker Melanie Bastier at their farm in Warkworth.
 In March, 2018, they will be featured in the french basketry magazine, Le Lien Creatif.

 Today they grow close to 20,000 willow plants for basketry and living willow projects, teach workshops, host guest instructors from around the world and sell DIY kits, rods and cuttings for living willow structures.